How to Draft a Project Charter (with Examples)

 - Number: app downloads

 As you complete these Targets, ClickUp automatically updates the overall progress percentage, showing you exactly how far you’ve come.

 D. Experience smooth workflows with Automation

-Whether you’re planning charters or managing a project, there can be many routine, repetitive tasks.
-However, these are still essential tasks which you simply can’t ignore.
+Whether you’re planning charters or managing a project, there can be many routines, repetitive tasks.
+However, these are still essential tasks that you simply can’t ignore.

 If only you had some cutting-edge, alien technology to do these tasks, project management would be much easier…

 Well, you don’t need one when you have ClickUp’s Automation feature!